danielguerrero/VLLGeneration/README.md

 ## GridPack Generation

 Step 1.
 Clone the whole genproductions from git and work there.
+Checkout the commit I used to make the VLL gridpacks.
 This example uses a Madgraph model, so that will be the working directory.

 ```
 mkdir MyGeneration
 cd MyGeneration
 git clone https://github.com/cms-sw/genproductions.git
+git checkout 60944bc193e0df84dd58a01d3e41e5a9a8e21e24
 cd genproductions/bin/MadGraph5_aMCatNLO # working directory
 ```